|Note the shock-absorbing axles on this late model, custom-built Concord stagecoach replica.|

 Since the above was in type, we have learned that the inhabitants of Stockbridge, Lee, etc., have generously presented him the sum of nearly $3,000. —Pittsfield Argus Newspaper.
-(American Whig, August 11, 1830.)Frink was an experienced man of affairs when in 1832 he migrated to Chicago.
-Here he purchased the stage line running to Ottawa, and from this beginning, in the West, his operations extended until they covered most of the state of Illinois, with widespread ramifications in all of the neighboring states.
+(American Whig, August 11, 1830.)Frink was an experienced man of affairs when in 1832, he migrated to Chicago.
+Here he purchased the stage line running to Ottawa.
+From this beginning, in the West, his operations extended until they covered most of the state of Illinois, with widespread ramifications in all of the neighboring states.

 Frink set up the first successful stage line out of Chicago in 1832 with partner Charles K. Bingham.
-The first Frink, Bingham & Co. stagecoach ventured west out of Chicago to Fullersburg (Oak Brook), 15 miles from Chicago, which followed the Indian Boundary Line.
+The first Frink, Bingham & Co.
+Stagecoach ventured west of Chicago to Fullersburg (Oak Brook), 15 miles from Chicago, followed the Indian Boundary Line.

 NOTE: Indian Boundary Park in Chicago was named so because the park is actually on the Indian boundary.